sumitmahankale/ShabdSetu/README.md

 - Solution 3: Wait for voices to load (check browser console for "Voices loaded")
 - Solution 4: Install language pack: Windows Settings > Time & Language > Language
 - Solution 5: Try different browser (Chrome/Edge have better Marathi support)
+- Solution 6: Use Stop Voice button if audio is stuck or repeating

+**Issue: Health mode not providing responses**
+- Solution 1: Verify backend server is running and health_literacy.py is loaded
+- Solution 2: Try simpler health queries like "I have fever" or "headache"
+- Solution 3: Check backend logs for health module errors
+- Solution 4: Ensure Google API key is configured in .env file (optional)
+- Solution 5: Test with curl command to verify health endpoint

+**Issue: Chatbot not responding**
+- Solution 1: Click the chatbot button to ensure it is open
+- Solution 2: Type clear questions about project features or usage
+- Solution 3: Check browser console for JavaScript errors
+- Solution 4: Refresh the page to reset chatbot state

 **Issue: API connection errors or timeouts**
 - Solution 1: Verify backend server is running on port 8003